Nyette/tech_interview_practice/README.md

-# tech_interview_practice
+# Tech Interview Practice

-JavaScript Tech Interview Practice
+I'll be storing my notes in this repo.